 If you’re like most people, the idea of using CBD for your health issues may feel a bit unsettling.
 After all, it’s closely associated with marijuana and all the negative ideas about it.
 Plus, the laws concerning it are a bit murky.
 But do you really know the CBD facts?

 In reality, however, CBD and CBD products aren’t as bad as you think.
 In fact, they actually possess properties that can end or manage many health concerns.
 Its list of potential health benefits is quite long.

-If you’re still thinking twice about CBD’s effectiveness, we’ll be sharing with you the most important facts about CBD oil and other CBD products to ease your mind.
+If you’re still thinking twice about CBD’s effectiveness, we’ll be sharing with you the most important CBD oil facts and other CBD products to ease your mind.

 But before that, let’s get to know cannabidiol (CBD) and delta-9-tetrahydrocannabinol (THC) first.

 Cannabinoids are compounds that naturally occur in the body.
 They interact with specific receptors to create physiological effects.

 In a cannabis plant, there are over 100 types of cannabinoids, but the most common ones you’ll hear about are CBD and THC.

 Now, here’s where it gets a bit complicated.

 In your body, there are two types of receptors that respond to cannabis: CB1 and CB2.
 These two receptors are parts of the bigger endocannabinoid system which mainly controls and regulates the hormones that influence your energy, mood, and appetite.

 You can mostly find CB1 receptors in the central nervous system.
 CB2 receptors, on the other hand, are found more in the body’s peripheral nervous system.